JordanTate/odin-sign-up-form/README.md

 I've aimed to include these researched concepts, more than I have considered to do in previous projects.

-My idea was to use the design sheet to create a mockup up a *health* website that focuses on marketting Green Tea leaves.
+My idea was to use the design sheet to create a mockup a *health* website that focuses on marketting Green Tea leaves.

 [View Page](https://jordantate.github.io/odin-sign-up-form/)